pippuri/whim-bot/README.md

 3. Developer merges it to master
 4. Travis is invoked by the commit to master, and auto-deploys to "test" stage
 5. Lead developer rebases the current test branch into alpha, as a sprint release candidate
-6. Lead developer tags a version of alpha as the sprint release
+6. Lead developer tags a version of alpha as the sprint release, and Travis deploys to alpha automatically
 7. If Product Owner accepts the tagged release, Lead developer rebases "prod" to it and deploys it to "prod" stage manually

 ### Running Tests